AILab-CVC/M2PT/README.md

       <h2 class="title">BibTeX</h2>
       If you find our work useful, please kindly cite:
       <pre><code>@article{zhang2023improve,
-      title={Improve Transformers with Irrelevant Data from Other Modalities}, author={Zhang, Yiyuan and Ding, Xiaohan and Gong, Kaixiong and Ge, Yixiao and Shan, Ying and Yue, Xiangyu}, journal={arXiv preprint arXiv:2311.xxxxx},
+      title={Multimodal Pathway: Improve Transformers with Irrelevant Data from Other Modalities}, author={Zhang, Yiyuan and Ding, Xiaohan and Gong, Kaixiong and Ge, Yixiao and Shan, Ying and Yue, Xiangyu}, journal={arXiv preprint arXiv:2311.xxxxx},
       year={2023}